This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Who can obtain a firearms licence?

-Only those with a firearms licence issued by the police can legally posses a firearm.
+Only those with a firearms licence issued by the police can legally possess a firearm.

 Once granted, firearm and shotgun certificates are valid up to five years after which time the certificate holder must reapply to renew their licence.